khangaerospace/aertoolbox/README.md

     <img src="images/aertoolbox.jpg" width="700" height="120">
 </p>

-Aertoolbox is a software developed by Aerospace Engineering students at the [University of Toronto](https://www.linkedin.com/school/university-of-toronto/).
-The software include code that were develop from classroom, design teams and more.
-This is an educational tool to study aerospace engineering and also a reference to design of aircraft, roket and satellites.
+Aertoolbox is a software developed by Aerospace Engineering students at the University of Toronto.
+The software includes code that was developed from classrooms, design teams and more.
+This is an educational tool to study aerospace engineering and also a reference to the design of aircraft, rockets and satellites.

-The goal is for this Github repo to be a one stop place for Aerospace Engineers and students to use in their design process.
+The goal is for this Github repo to be a one-stop place for Aerospace Engineers and students to use in their design process.

 ## Feedback and Contribution